 Assisted Service Mode

-According to the National Association of Cider Makers, the 2025 cider harvest was a bumper one, with public affairs director Mark Hopper telling media last October: “The 2025 cider apple harvest is now well underway, and fruit quality is reported as excellent, high in natural sugars, packed with flavour and full of promise for next year’s ciders.”
+According to the National Association of Cider Makers, the 2025 cider harvest was a bumper one, with public affairs director Mark Hopper telling media last October that fruit quality was reported as excellent, high in natural sugars, packed with flavour and full of promise for 2026 ciders.

-This means the quality, depth and variety of ciders reaching the market in 2026 will be significantly improved, supported by stronger apple crops and overall cider fruit quality across cider breweries, and cider farms.
+The quality, depth and variety of ciders reaching the market in 2026 will be significantly improved, supported by stronger apple crops and overall cider fruit quality across cider breweries, cider farms and best ciders UK producers.

 Regionality

-Britain’s heritage as a cider producing nation continues to give the category authenticity and regional pride, but its growth story is now being written beyond its West Country heartland.
-Regional performance highlights a market in transition, shaped by shifting tastes and the rising influence of premium and purpose led makes of cider, types of cider brands and popular cider brands UK.
+Britain's heritage as a cider producing nation continues to give the category authenticity and regional pride, but its growth story is now being written beyond its West Country heartland.
+Regional performance highlights a market in transition, shaped by shifting tastes and the rising influence of premium and purpose-led cider brands UK wide.

 What is clear is that, apart from in certain regions such as Scotland and the North East, the role of mainstream cider has moved from a strong, premium option to becoming the mainstream choice across cider UK.

-Inch’s Cider leads the way, now the most valuable cider brand in five out of the ten regions and in the top three brands in all but one region.
-Searches such as inches cider, inchs cider and inch cider reflect its growing position among cider brands UK and popular ciders, as well as interest in where is inchs cider made, who owns inches cider and who makes inch's cider.
+Inch's Cider is now the most valuable cider brand in five out of ten regions, and in the top three in all but one.
+Searches for Inch's cider, who makes Inch's cider, and where is Inch's cider made reflect its growing prominence among popular cider brands UK.

 The South West

-Regional differences remain important across the UK.
-In the South West, traditional cider heartlands continue to support heritage brands such as Thatchers, reflecting established cider farm and cider brewery roots and continued demand for cider bottles, bottled cider and classic glass cider serves in cider glassware.
+Traditional cider heartlands continue to support heritage brands such as Thatchers, reflecting established cider farm and cider brewery roots and continued demand for bottled cider, cider bottles and classic cider glass serves using branded cider glassware.

 London, South East and Yorkshire

-In London, the South East and Yorkshire, growth is being driven by fruity cider and flavoured cider options, including berry cider, mixed fruit cider and summer fruit cider, alongside wider interest in cider flavours and different cider brands.
-Variants such as bulmers flavoured ciders, tropical cider and other fruity cider brands continue to contribute to growth in this segment.
+Growth is being driven by fruity and flavoured cider options, including berry cider, mixed fruit cider and summer fruit cider, alongside Bulmers flavoured ciders, tropical cider and other fruity cider brands attracting younger drinkers.

 Lancashire and the North West

-In Lancashire, consumers are currently more focused on mainstream cider offerings, with a shift away from flavoured draught over the past year.
-This may reflect evolving taste preferences and a growing interest in brands with clear identity, purpose and sustainability within cider brands UK, as well as increased focus on best cider and best ciders UK when choosing between cider options.
+Consumers are currently more focused on mainstream cider, with a shift away from flavoured draught over the past year.
+This reflects evolving taste preferences and growing interest in best cider options among popular cider brands UK, with a focus on brands with clear identity and sustainability credentials.

-For the on trade, the combination of a strong harvest and shifting regional preferences means cider in 2026 will deliver greater quality, consistency and variety, with stronger visibility for cider brands across cider on tap and bottled cider.
+For the on-trade, the combination of a strong harvest and shifting regional preferences means cider in 2026 will deliver greater quality, consistency and variety, with stronger visibility for cider brands across cider on tap and bottled cider options.

-For a deeper look at these shifts, including trends and category performance, explore the HEINEKEN UK 2026 Cider Report.
+For a deeper look at these shifts, including trends and category performance:

-Check out the HEINEKEN UK 2026 Cider Report here
+Explore the HEINEKEN UK 2026 Cider Report →

 All statistics sourced from the Heineken Cider Report 2026, published March 2026, unless otherwise stated.